YINI-lang/YINI-spec/YINI-Specification.md

   - Empty values are not allowed; they MUST always be written explicitly as `null`, `Null`, or `NULL`.
   - Stray trailing commas after the last value/member inside lists and objects are not permitted.
   - Strict mode requires exactly one explicit top-level section.
 Any additional sections MUST appear only as subsections nested within that section.
 Top-level orphan members are not allowed in strict mode.
 Otherwise, an error MUST be reported.
+  - A document MAY declare strict mode using `@yini strict`, as defined in Section 2.4.1.
+If present, the parser MUST parse the document in strict mode or emit an error.
+This declaration does not replace strict-mode validation, and strict mode MAY still be used when the declaration is absent.
   - The document terminator (`/END`) MUST be present in a YINI document in strict mode.
 It marks the end of the document.
 Any non-comment, non-whitespace content appearing after it MUST result in an error.
     **Note:** Because strict mode also requires the document terminator `/END`, the end of the document is made explicit rather than being inferred from EOF alone.
 This improves deterministic parsing, reduces ambiguity about incomplete input, and makes **truncated, partially copied, or prematurely cut-off documents** easier to detect.
 Together with the requirement for exactly one explicit top-level section, this provides increased robustness: if a YINI document is split into two halves, **both halves will be invalid**.
     * The **first half** is invalid because it is missing the required `/END` marker.
     * The **second half** is invalid because it lacks the required single level-1 section header (for example, `^ Title`).
   - Empty sections (with no members) are still allowed.
   - Inside inline objects, object members MUST use `:`.
 Using `=` inside an inline object MUST result in an error.
+  - Files intended for strict-mode parsing MAY use the `.strict.yini` filename suffix as described in Section 2.2.1.
+This suffix is only a naming convention and does not replace `@yini strict` or strict-mode validation.
   - In strict mode, an empty document is invalid.
 For this purpose, a document containing only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 Parsing such a document MUST result in an error.

-**Note:** Implementations SHOULD clearly document the validation mode in use and describe which rules are fully enforced under strict parsing.
+Implementations SHOULD clearly document the validation mode in use and describe which rules are fully enforced under strict parsing.

 Example:
 ```yini